danludwig/eventsourced.net/README.md

 - In Solution Explorer right-click `Solution 'EventSourced.Net' (6 projects)` and select `Properties`.
 - Make sure the `Single startup project` radio button is selected, the `EventSourced.Net.Web` item is selected in the drop down, and then click `OK`.
 - Type <kbd>F5</kbd> to start the app.
+- Be patient.
+There is a lot that happens during the first app run.
+It will start up much faster next time.
 - When prompted about allowing `Network Command Shell` to make changes to your PC, click `Yes`.
 - When prompted by the Windows Firewall about allowing dnx.exe to communicate on private networks, click `Allow access`.